The Divergent Series: Allegiant: Plot

-Evelyn re-closes Chicago's wall, and puts Jeanine's supporters on trial for plotting a coup (Note: As depicted in The Divergent Series: Insurgent (2015)).
-Johanna turns her back on this and is followed by many newly christened Allegiants.
+Evelyn re-closes Chicago's wall, and puts Jeanine's supporters on trial for plotting a coup.
+(Note: As depicted in The Divergent Series: Insurgent (2015)) Johanna turns her back on this and is followed by many newly christened Allegiants.
 Tris and Four free Caleb and escape over the wall with Tori, Christina, and Peter.
 Edgar leads Factionless guards to catch them, killing Tori.

-Edgar catches them in the wastelands, but soldiers with advanced technology rescue the group.
-They are taken to a city of advanced technology hidden behind a cloaking shield and the headquarters of the Bureau of Genetic Welfare.
+Edgar catches them in the wastelands, but a group of soldiers with advanced technology rescues the group.
+They are taken to a city of advanced technology, hidden behind a cloaking shield and serving as the headquarters of the Bureau of Genetic Welfare.

-The Bureau's leader, David, explains that society tried to fix human issues through genetic tampering, which sparked the Purity Wars that ravaged the planet.
-The Bureau has been experimenting on people to develop individuals with a naturally pure genome in isolated ruined cities.
+The Bureau's leader, David, explains that society tried to fix human problems through genetic tampering, sparking the Purity Wars that ravaged the planet.
+The Bureau has been experimenting on people to develop individuals with a naturally pure genome in isolated, ruined cities.
 Tris is the first genetically pure individual to achieve the desired outcome.

 Caleb and Peter monitor Chicago remotely, while Christina and Four train with Nita.
 Matthew brings Tris to David, the Bureau leader, who gives her a device to view her mother's memories.
 She learns her mother was rescued as a child and volunteered for the Chicago experiment.
 Caleb warns Four and Tris about the conflict between Allegiants and Factionless.
 Tris agrees to help David with the experiment if he asks the council to intervene.

 During a military rescue mission to a wasteland village, Four realizes that the Bureau is kidnapping children and wiping their memories.
 He attempts to warn Tris of the Bureau's intentions, but David interrupts them.
 Four urges Tris to return with him to end the bloodshed, but she decides to go with David, who agrees to return Four to Chicago with Matthew and some Bureau soldiers.